dron12261games/MOD-Complex-Doom-Evolved/README.md

 # STATUS: 🏁WORK IN PROGRESS

 ### ⚠️WARNING!⚠️ This is a fork, not the original mod I built.
-The original (Complex Doom v27b2), authored by Deadalus, can be found [here](https://forum.zdoom.org/viewtopic.php?t=58535).
+The original (Complex Doom v27b2), authored by Daedalus, can be found [here](https://forum.zdoom.org/viewtopic.php?t=58535).
 ### ⚠️WARNING!⚠️The fork is still in development, so it may behave erratically at times.
 Keep this in mind.

 ## Download (**⚠️UNSTABLE⚠️**):